 One objective for a small business social media account is to get more followers, likes, shares, and comments.
 This engagement can be turned into revenues.

-Instead of like this, in Instagram, you can say “Double-Tap if you agree”.
-This is the same as a like but it seems less needy.
+Instead of like this, on Instagram, you can say “Double-Tap if you agree”.
+This is the same as alike but it seems less needy.